Mimris/mimris/src/posts/0091-Osdu_json.md

 ## Importing the OSDU Json-file as a Json structure model

-Then click the **Choose file** button in the green OSDU Json filestructure to open the Import dialog and then Click on  the **Choos file** button to select a **OSDU JSON file** to import.
-Then Click Done button.
+Then click the **Choose file** button in the green OSDU Json file structure to open the Import dialog and then Click on the **Choos file** button to select an **OSDU JSON file** to import.
+Then click the Done button.

-Find and drag the top level object (i.e. Wellbore.1.0.0.json) to the modelview.
+Find and drag the top level object (i.e. Wellbore.1.0.0.json) into the Modelling area.

 ![alt text](/images/posts/osdu/image007.png)